Investing in Shares

 The potential financial results of investing can feel limitless, and it can be tempting to think that just one stock pick could make you an overnight millionaire.
 Yes, stock-picking can have a place in your investment strategy, but if you're focused on the allure of a "get rich quick" mentality, you may be gambling, not investing.
+You might need an investment service that can provide some guidance on the reality of investing in shares.

 One of the key differences between investing and gambling is process and strategy.
 If you don't have a process and strategy in place, it is a sign that you need to establish or refine your plan.
 Further, gambling focuses on emotions such as hope.
 Investing, on the other hand, is all about strategy.
 With a clear strategy, you know approximately how much your investments will grow and over what time horizons.